6 Best Cocktail Bars in Charleston, SC

 Atmosphere: Casual, Upbeat, Fun

 There are two sections inside – the dark, main dining room and the smaller, bright bar – plus a huge outdoor patio with just as great of an atmosphere as the inside!
+Since every area has a different vibe, you can stay at Prohibition for hours, making it one of the most fun bars in Charleston, SC

-Gin Joint –
+The Gin Joint – A Must-Visit Bar in Charleston

 Price: $$$